-The eMobility industry is on a similar path and can learn from the moral of this story.
+The EV industry is on a similar path and can learn from the moral of this story.
 Companies should have the guts to become leaders in electric mobility from the start, and take advantage of that wealthy, early adopter market.
-Sooner or later, everyone will have to make the transition to electric transportation anyway.
+Sooner or later, everyone will have to make the transition to EVs anyway.

-Just in time for the annual eMobility conference rEVolution 2018, we sat down with Zachary Shahan (founder of CleanTechnica), Monica Araya (EV advocate and TED Speaker), and our CEO Kristof Vereenooghe to talk about the role of policy makers, carmakers, charging service providers, and electric vehicle drivers in the revolution of transportation.
-Not only do we depend on these people to make that sought-after zero-emission world a reality, but more directly, they’ll define the success of electric cars.
+Just in time for the annual eMobility conference rEVolution 2018, we sat down with Zachary Shahan (founder of CleanTechnica), Monica Araya (EV advocate and TED Speaker), and our CEO Kristof Vereenooghe to talk about the role of policymakers, carmakers, charging service providers, and electric vehicle drivers in the EV revolution.
+Not only do we depend on these people to make that sought after zero-emission world a reality, but more directly, they’ll define the success of electric cars.

 Cities or countries: who’s accountable for the adoption of electric cars?

 Kristof: In 2017, major cities across Europe and Asia pledged to ban diesel and petrol automobiles.
 Let’s say you want to buy a new car in 2024.
 These bans will force you to think twice before you order that vehicle.
 If you’re going for a petrol car, how are you going to resell it in less than a decade?
 These new regulations are going to help change people’s behaviors big time.

 Zachary: Though it’s a direction we’d like to see every city take, city bans did pose a new challenge.
 The cities exercising these bans are going to get much cleaner, but the cities that don’t participate will need to cope with the unwanted diesel and petrol cars.
 The drama afterwards is only going to pile up from there.